pumppituntti/pumppituntti/README.md

 ### Hi there 👋

-I'm second year student of software development in Tampere University of Applied Sciences (TAMK).\n I'm currently learning ECMAScript and HTML/CSS.
+I'm second year student of software development in Tampere University of Applied Sciences (TAMK).<br/>
+I'm currently learning ECMAScript and HTML/CSS.
 I have some experience in Java and LibGDX also.
 You can find some of my projects from github.